 Solos should be 3 - 5 minutes in length.
 They may be a complete work or an excerpt from a larger work.
-Choreography may be your own or that of another choreographer, however, applicants for the M.F.A. choreography program should perform a solo of their own choreography.
+For the M.F.A. program, applicants should perform a solo of their own choreography.
 The choreography can be in any choice of movement style.
-Please provide credit information in the video link.

 M.A. applicants considering the M.F.A. need to audition.
 Please let the Recruitment Coordinator know if you are an M.A. applicant who would like to audition for the M.F.A.
 Program.

 Page last updated 3:00 PM, December 6, 2021